Rahul-Sagore/helper-meth/README.md

 ### String.titleize()
 Converts first letter of word to Uppercase.
-Option argument: true, if passed will convert all word's first character to string.
+Optional argument: true, if passed will convert all words in a sentence to titlecase else only the first letter.
 ```js
 "hello world!".titleize() // returns: "Hello world!"
 "hello world!".titleize(true) // returns: "Hello World!"
 ```

 ### String.pluralize()
 Converts a string to customizable plural text based on number passed as argument.
-This is not grammatically perfect, that is why added second argument: `pluralText`  which will return this text if the number is greater than 1;
+This is not grammatically perfect, that is why added second argument: `pluralText`  which will get return if the number is greater than 1;
 ```js
 "size".pluralize() // returns: "sizes"
 "size".pluralize(1) // returns: "size"